-There are many benefits of installing a solar project – but a major one for many people is that generating your own solar energy can save you money on your utility bills.
+There are many benefits of installing a solar system–but a major one for many people is that generating your own solar energy can save you money on your utility bills.
 In order to understand the cost savings that your solar project will provide over time, it is critical to understand the policies that determine how much your solar energy is worth.
 There are a variety of different approaches that governments and utilities use to compensate the owners of renewable energy systems for the energy they produce, but two of the most widely used mechanisms are net energy metering (NEM) and feed-in tariffs (FITs).

 Under net energy metering , solar system owners are credited at the retail rate for the excess solar energy that they feed onto the grid, while being charged normally for the electricity they draw from the grid.
 For these customers, it is as if their electricity meters run backwards when their solar system is producing more energy than they need, so they pay only for the net electricity they consume over the course of the year.
 In contrast, with a feed-in tariff, compensation for the energy produced is independent of your energy consumption.

 Feed-In Tariffs (FITs)

 FITs are a popular policy tool designed to encourage the investment in renewable energy technologies (including, but not limited to, solar) by guaranteeing that the owner will be compensated at a set rate – often above the retail rate – for the energy produced.
 Globally, feed-in tariffs (FITs) are the most widely used renewable energy policy for driving accelerating renewable energy deployment.